Wolfgang Oesterreich (Wolf) - Ada Hayden Heritage Park Presentation

 Jeff Kopaska at the Iowa Department of Natural Resources ZOOM Presentation was Gulf Hypoxia and Nutrient Reduction Strategies - Is There Anything Fishy Going on in Iowa?
 Iowa's shift from a dominant perennial prairie landscape to an agricultural powerhouse has created the need for remediation in Iowa and far downstream affecting Gulf Hypoxia.
 Looking to the future, investments will need to be targeted toward nutrient reduction strategies.
 These efforts will improve fisheries and aquatic resources in Iowa and help all the way downstream to the Gulf.

-2019 presentations included: Sam Wormley's "Winter Skies: Constellations, Stories and Folklore"; Ms. Christina Murphy on the "History of the 13th Street Dam"; Dr. Tom Rosburg on the "Floral Jewels of the Tallgrass Prairie"; and Ames Reads Leopold, Ames participation of the anual read-in event held across the county.
+Sam Wormley's "Winter Skies: Constellations, Stories and Folklore"; Ms. Christina Murphy on the "History of the 13th Street Dam"; Dr. Tom Rosburg on the "Floral Jewels of the Tallgrass Prairie"; and Ames Reads Leopold, Ames participation of the anual read-in event held across the county.

-The 2018 presentations were by local historian Alan Spohnheimer with a trip downstream with his stories "Along the Skunk"; Tyler Harms, Executive Director of Iowa Young Birders spoke about"Kids, Birds and Nature; and Story County Conservation’s Natural Resource Specialist, Amy Yoakum, explored the prairie cemeteries in Stories from the Stones.
+The 2018 presentations were by local historian Alan Spohnheimer with a trip downstream with his stories "Along the Skunk"; Tyler Harms, Executive Director of Iowa Young Birders spoke about "Kids, Birds and Nature; and, Story County Conservation’s Natural Resource Specialist, Amy Yoakum, explored the prairie cemeteries in Stories from the Stones.

 The Outdoor Alliance first began its annual presentation series in January 2017 and included Story County Conservation Director, Michael Cox; Dr. Jim Colbert on the River Navy; and Wolfgang Oesterreich (Wolf) on Ada Hayden Heritage Park wildlife over the years.